Jun 22, 2021, 12:45:24 PM CDT Aug 1, 2024, 11:57:02 AM CDT

 Sunscreen should not be applied to babies under 6 months of age.
 "Sunscreens can cause skin irritation in a young baby's developing skin," Dr. Yallapragada explains.

-• Dress babies in a wide-brimmed sun hat and sunglasses to block the sun from their face and eyes.
+• Use sunglasses to protect their face and eyes.

-• Use a stroller shade or umbrella to block the sun from babies' arms and legs.
+• Use a stroller shade or umbrella to protect their arms and legs.
+Do not cover a stroller with a blanket, which can make the stroller dangerously hot.

-• Apply a car window shade to block direct sunlight from reaching your baby during car rides.
+• Use a car window shade to block direct sunlight during car rides.

 Summer skin care for babies 6 months and older

-Babies 6-12 months of age should use a hypoallergenic and fragrance-free sunscreen since these varieties are less likely to sting babies' eyes or potentially irritate their skin.
+Babies 6-12 months of age should use a hypoallergenic and fragrance-free sunscreen.
+These types of sunscreens are less likely to sting your baby's eyes or irritate their skin.

-Look for broad-spectrum sunscreens that offer both UVA and UVB protection with a minimum SPF of 30.
-Apply sunscreen at least 30 minutes before going outside, and reapply every two hours – or sooner, if your baby has been swimming or sweating.
+Look for broad-spectrum sunscreens that have both UVA and UVB protection with a minimum SPF of 30.
+Put it on at least 30 minutes before going outside.
+Reapply sunscreen every two hours – or sooner, if your baby has been swimming or sweating.

 What should I do if my baby gets a heat rash?